1. What is a California LLC?

-In a manager-managed LLC, the members will elect on or more managers to run the business.
-The LLC’s Operating agreement will grant the Manager(s) the power to make the day to day business decisions.
+In a manager-managed LLC, the members will elect one or more managers to run the business.
+The LLC’s Operating Agreement will grant the Manager(s) the power to make the day to day business decisions.
 The manager does not necessarily have to be one of the members of the LLC.

 2. Observe California LLC Formalities Keep your Assets Shielded from Liability

 First, it is important to understand the relationship of the LLC with its members.
 In the eyes of the state of California, an LLC is considered a “person” and is completely separate from its members.
 This, however, is only true if the LLC is properly managed.

 Therefore, if the LLC is managed properly, then it should protect its members from personal liability.

 In order for the State of California to recognize that an LLC is separate from its members, it is essential that LLC’s members and/or managers should keep business and personal affairs completely separate.
 Any income or disbursements that are made to or from the California LLC should be paid or received into the correct bank account.

 For example, if the LLC receives rent from a tenant that is renting out a property owned by the LLC, then the rent proceeds should be deposited into the LLC’s bank account.
 Not the bank account of one of the owners.